 Armando meets with Governor Breck (Don Murray).
 He says that he said “Lousy inhuman bastards!”
 However, they have records about the chimp born in the circus and Governor Breck suspects that the child of Zira and Cornelius is alive.
 Governor Breck says ape disobedience is on the rise.
 MacDonald contradicts him and references the chimp shot in the opening scene that was cut.
 They decide to keep Armando in custody.

 Caesar strips and joins three orangutans in a cage coming from Borneo.
 Of course, we all know there are no chimps in Borneo.
 Caesar is processed by Ape Management.
-He sees all of the earlier training.
+He sees all of the initial training.
 This includes fire de-sensation, beatings, loud music, electro-shocks with a speaker shouting NO, and other general serving tasks.
 Caesar is given a banana and placed in a cage with other chimps.
 He shares his food and becomes the group leader.

 Caesar is sent to the ape auction.
 Governor Breck watches from above like a Roman emperor.
 Governor Breck buys Caesar for use in the command post.